A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 Pillows, Cushions, and Umbrellas

-- Browse our cushion care guide for tips on removing oil-based stains, reversing water damage, fade prevention, etc.
+• Browse our cushion care guide for advice on removing oil-based stains, reversing water damage, fade prevention, and more tips.

-- Store cushions in your garage or deck box when you're not using them.
+• Store cushions in your garage or console table when you're not using them.

 Cleaning Safety Tips